Payara Server 5 and Payara Micro 5 are here! We've already blogged about some improvements in Payara Server & Payara Micro 5, but there are many more.

 We know you'll be excited to find that this release includes several usability improvements making Payara Server & Payara Micro's architecture even more innovative, microservices-ready, cloud-native and optimized for production deployments.

-IMPORTANT: You will need to upgrade your JDK to at least 8u162 to use Payara Server 5 or Payara Micro 5 due to a constraint in the latest version of Grizzly.
-If you need to upgrade your installation of Java, Azul provide free downloads of JDK 8u162 and above: https://www.azul.com/downloads/zulu
+IMPORTANT: You will need at least JDK 8 to use Payara Server 5 or Payara Micro 5.
+If you need to upgrade your installation of Java, Azul provide free downloads of JDK 8: https://www.azul.com/downloads/zulu

 Domain Data Grid